Azure/azure-powershell/src/EventGrid/EventGrid.Autorest/docs/Update-AzEventGridTopicSpace.md

 # Update-AzEventGridTopicSpace

 ## SYNOPSIS
-Create a topic space with the specified parameters.
+Update a topic space with the specified parameters.

 ## SYNTAX